ibm-cloud-docs/openshift/openshift_troubleshoot_storage.md

         <tr>
           <td>`Put https://s3-api.dal-us-geo.objectstorage.service.networklayer.com/<bucket_name>: net/http: invalid header field value "AWS4-HMAC-SHA256 Credential=1234a12a123a123a1a123aa1a123a123\n\n/20190412/us-standard/s3/aws4_request, SignedHeaders=host;x-amz-content-sha256;x-amz-date, Signature=12aa1abc123456aabb12aas12aa123456sb123456abc" for key Authorization`</td>
           <td>The values in your Kubernetes secret are not correctly encoded to base64.  </td>
           <td>Review the values in your Kubernetes secret and encode every value to base64.
-You can also use the [`kubectl create secret`](/docs/containers?topic=containers-object_storage#create_cos_secret) command to create a new secret and let Kubernetes automatically encode your values to base64. </td>
+You can also use the [`oc create secret`](/docs/containers?topic=containers-object_storage#create_cos_secret) command to create a new secret and let Kubernetes automatically encode your values to base64. </td>
         </tr>
         <tr>
           <td>`cannot access bucket <bucket_name>: Forbidden: Forbidden`</td>